Urban fiction: 1990s

 Toward the end of the 1990s, urban fiction experienced a revival, as demand for novels authentically conveying the urban experience increased, and new business models enabled fledgling writers to more easily bring a manuscript to market and to libraries.
 The first writer in this new cycle of urban fiction was Omar Tyree, who published the novel Flyy Girl in 1996, which was reissued as a reprint in 1999.

 The genre gained significant momentum in 1999 with Sister Souljah's bestseller The Coldest Winter Ever.
 Teri Woods's True to the Game was also published in 1999, and became the standard from which the entrepreneurial publishing and distribution of contemporary urban fiction took note.
 The simultaneous publishing of these three novels created a momentum of readership for urban fiction and carried that wave for years.
 Thus The Coldest Winter Ever, True to the Game, and Flyy Girl are considered classics in the renaissance of the genre.

 Sister Souljah describes the untapped market for urban fiction and the stereotypes that held it back in its early years:

 The publishing industry did not realize that there was a huge market of Black readers.
 A lot of people in publishing fell into the same stereotypes that people in the mainstream fall victim to: that Black people either can't read or can't write, or don't read and don't write [...]
 When The Coldest Winter Ever came out... it took to task those stereotypes and showed that, yes, Black people love great stories like every other people from every other culture.

 A notable example of urban fiction that entered the mainstream American consciousness, Push by Sapphire follows the story of a 16-year-old teen mother tackling incest, abuse, and poverty.
 It has since sold hundreds of thousands of copies, and thirteen years after its release it became an award-winning film called Precious.
-William Penn describes Sapphire's reaction to the book's success in an interview:
+William Powers describes Sapphire's reaction to the book's success in an interview:

 A few hours earlier, she says, she noticed "Push" for sale in one of the Penn Station bookstores, and at that moment it struck her she's no longer a creature of the tiny world of art magazines and homeless-shelter readings from which she came.

 "That was major mainstream," she says of the train-station sighting.
 "I'm so used to being underground, marginalized in a certain way."